Australian Survivor: Survivor in Australia

 The first Australian version of the Survivor format was filmed in late 2001 and aired in 2002 on the Nine Network.
 The program was a contractual obligation if the network were to be allowed to continue to broadcast American Survivor.
 The program was criticised for poor casting and lower production value than the popular American edition and it was not renewed due to low ratings.
 The Nine Network still hold the first-run rights to American Survivor and have continued to broadcast the American edition of the program ever since.
 Since 2013, recent seasons air on Nine's secondary channel; 9Go! and streamed on 9Now within hours of the original American airing, with most seasons since 2015 having the finale broadcast as a simulcast of the American Eastern Time broadcast, across Australia.
+Since 2026, with the commemorative 25th anniversary season, Survivor US 50: In the Hands of the Fans the American series moved to Nine’s affiliated streaming network Stan.

 In 2006, the Seven Network found a loophole in the contract between the Nine Network and Castaway Television, which allowed them to produce a celebrity version of the series due to a celebrity format being licensed separately from the original format.
 While the series was a modest success in the ratings, Seven Network did not renew the series.

 In November 2015, Network Ten revealed at its upfront event that it would air a new season featuring regular contestants to air in the last quarter of 2016.
 This new season gave Australian Survivor the distinction of being one of the few Australian programs to have aired across all three major commercial television networks in Australia.
 Australian Survivor has continued to air mostly yearly.
 In 2020, it was intended for there to be two seasons of the show, with the All Stars edition set to be followed by another season in mid-late 2020, however, the onset of the COVID-19 prevented filming of the second season.
 The following two seasons (Brains V Brawn and Blood V Water) were filmed in Outback Queensland, due to travel restrictions as well as safety concerns resulting from the COVID-19 pandemic.
+These seasons aired in 2021 and 2022.